Hans-Joachim Jabs: Air war over the Netherlands

 On 1 March 1944 Jabs was made the Geschwaderkommodore of NJG 1, replacing Werner Streib, who had been made Inspector of Night Fighters.
 Three weeks later, on 24 March 1944, Jabs was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 The presentation was made by Adolf Hitler at the Berghof, Hitler's residence in the Obersalzberg of the Bavarian Alps, on 4 April 1944.
-Among others, also present at the award ceremony were Major Kurt Bühligen, Major Bernhard Jope and Major Hansgeorg Bätcher.
+Also present at the award ceremony were Gerhard Barkhorn, for the Swords to his Knight's Cross, and Erich Hartmann, Walter Krupinski, Kurt Bühligen, Horst Ademeit, Reinhard Seiler, Dr. Maximilian Otte, Bernhard Jope and Hansgeorg Bätcher from the bomber force, and the Flak officer Fritz Petersen, all destined to receive the Oak Leaves.

 On 29 April 1944 Jabs paid a visit to fellow night fighter pilot Heinz-Wolfgang Schnaufer and his Gruppe at St. Trond Belgium.
 In mid-afternoon through cloudy and foggy skies Jabs made the short trip back to his home base at Deelen.
 As Jabs approached Deelen he could see a small group of single engine fighters low over the airfield, which he took to be German.
 The aircraft, in fact, were from No. 132 Squadron RAF, led by Squadron Leader Geoffrey Page, who had taken a flight of Spitfires on a low level mission looking for enemy aircraft.
 The approaching twin engine fighter was just what Page was looking for.
 As Jabs continued his approach he saw the aircraft turn toward him.
 Realizing his mistake, he flew toward his attackers and through some cloud.
 Emerging on the other side he found himself approaching head on with the Spitfire of New Zealander John Caulton.
 As the two aircraft rapidly closed both began firing, but Jabs' twin 30 mm cannon took effect first, ripping open the Spitfire's drop tank and putting hits on the engine and wing.
 Flying past, the undamaged Spitfires regrouped and turned to make another attack.
 Jabs attempted to reach the cover of his airfield.
 As the Spitfires closed from behind, Jabs surprised them by turning back into them again.
 Both sides were firing as they closed.
 For a brief moment one of the Spitfires was caught by the heavy forward guns of the Bf 110.
 It was engulfed in fire and crashed to earth.
 Jabs' aircraft had also taken several hits, and was losing power in one of the engines.
 He made an abrupt hard landing, and with the aircraft still rolling he and the crew scrambled for cover while the airfield's Flak batteries attempted to drive off the attackers.
 Despite the fire from the field's defenses, the Spitfires strafed the Bf 110, setting it ablaze.